percona/pmm-doc/docs/discover-pmm/features.md

 5. **Advisors**: Built-in Advisors run regular checks on the databases connected to PMM.
 The checks identify and alert you of potential security threats, performance degradation, data loss, and data corruption.

 6. **Backup and restore**: PMM enables you to back up critical data with zero downtime and minimal performance impact.
 Furthermore, you can schedule various backups (hot, incremental, physical) and restore databases up to a specific moment with the Point-in-Time-Recovery feature.

-7. **Community Support**: PMM, being an open-source tool, has a community of users and developers who actively contribute to its improvement.
-The tool undergoes regular updates and bug fixes to enhance its functionality and address any issues that may arise.